ManuGeorge96/inter_region_vpc_peering_terraform/README.md

  - ```sh
     terraform apply
    ```
- - Once Copleted you will get the required IPs for the Instances on the terminal and you can SSH into the Instances using the key <b>peer</b>
+ - Once Completed you will get the required IPs for the Instances on the terminal and you can SSH into the Instances using the key <b>peer</b>

 ## Behind The Stage